Skip to content

 Will only scan for misconfigurations that pertain to Terraform and Dockerfiles.

-You can pass policy files or directories including your custom policies through --policy option.
+You can pass policy files or directories including your custom checks through --policy option.
 This can be repeated for specifying multiple files or directories.

 cd examplex/misconf/